huggingface/hub-docs/docs/hub/model-card-annotated.md

 # Environmental Impact

+**Section Overview:** Summarizes the information necessary to calculate environmental impacts such as electricity usage and carbon emissions.

 * **Hardware Type:** {{ hardware | default("[More Information Needed]", true)}}
 * **Hours used:** {{ hours_used | default("[More Information Needed]", true)}}
 * **Cloud Provider:** {{ cloud_provider | default("[More Information Needed]", true)}}